Idank96/Java-Projects/README.md

 # Java-Projects
-This is Projects from The Java course in The Open University of Israel.
+This is a Project from the Java course in The Open University of Israel.